Efficient solution of symmetric eigenvalue problems from families of coupled systems: Introduction

-Here the matrix blocks $A_{11}$ and $A_{22}$ refer to interior and exterior systems, respectively, and the matrix blocks $A_{12}$ and $A_{21}$ are related to the coupling between the two systems.
+Here the matrix blocks $A_{11}$ and $A_{22}$ refer to interior and exterior systems, respectively, and the matrix blocks $A_{12}$ and $A_{21}=A_{12}^T$ are related to the coupling between the two systems.
 The same descriptions hold for the matrix $M$.
 In the following, we assume that the matrices $A$ and $M$ are large, sparse, symmetric, and positive definite, implying the same properties for $A_{ii}$ and $M_{ii}$ for $i=1,2$.
 This assumption is satisfied, e.g., when problem~\eqref{eq:AlgEigValP} is related to the finite element discretisation of an elliptic PDE.

 In this article, a novel method is proposed for efficiently solving a large number of different versions of problem~\eqref{eq:problem1} for the smallest eigenvalues $\lambda \in (0,\Lambda)$, $\Lambda > 0$, together with the corresponding eigenvectors.
 In applications, the number of eigenvalues in $(0,\Lambda)$ is typically much smaller than the dimension of the full problem.
 It is assumed that the matrices $A_{22}, M_{22}$ and subspaces $\mathop{range}(A_{21})$, $\mathop{range}(M_{21})$ remain unchanged while the matrix $A_{11}$ varies between different versions of the problem~\eqref{eq:problem1}.
-The proposed method allows dimension reduction and optimisation of the matrices related to the exterior system.
-Indeed, as shown in Section~\ref{sec:num_ex}, the precomputation of the exterior system reduces the computational time for the acoustic system shown in Figure~\ref{fig:vt_mri} approximately from $25$ to $5$ seconds.
-In a family of $1000$ different vocal tract samples this constitutes a saving of about five and half hours of computational time.
+In the proposed method, the matrix blocks related to the exterior system are replaced by ones with considerably smaller dimension.
+As shown in Section~\ref{sec:num_ex}, the time required to solve eigenvalues of interest for the acoustic system shown in Figure~\ref{fig:vt_mri} is reduced from $25$ to $5$ seconds, not accounting for precomputation time.
+In a family of $1\,000$ different vocal tract samples this constitutes a saving of over five hours.
+After $40$ eigensolves, the proposed method is faster even when the precomputational time is taken into account.

 There exists a considerable amount of literature on the solution of large, sparse, symmetric and positive definite eigenvalue problems, see~\cite{Parlett:1998}.
-The state-of-the-art solution method for this class of problems is the Lanczos iteration, which is a Rayleigh--Ritz method based on solving the eigenvalue problem in the Krylov subspace.
-When the interest lies in the smallest eigenvalues, the convergence of the iteration is sped up by using the shift-and-invert strategy, i.e., instead considering the eigenvalue problem related to the matrix $(A+\sigma M)^{-1}$ for some $\sigma \in \mathbb{R}$.
+The state-of-the-art solution method for this class of problems is the Lanczos iteration, which is a Rayleigh--Ritz method based on solving the eigenvalue problem in a Krylov subspace.
+When the interest lies in the smallest eigenvalues, the convergence of the iteration is sped up by using the shift-and-invert strategy, i.e., considering the eigenvalue problem related to the matrix $(A+\sigma M)^{-1}$ for some $\sigma \in \mathbb{R}$ instead.